erwanlpfr/code-challenge-react-native/docs/README.md

 ## What's next ?

 As a technical test, you can't go further than this.
+I've focused on abstrations but still by getting straight to the needed features.
+Most of the features are splitted into hooks, libs and components to make it easier to understand.

 But as far we could go, an app needs to be more complex.
 Here, what I would do in case of a real app (from MVP to a real production app) :